 GeneCards Summary for GRB7 Gene

-GRB7 (Growth Factor Receptor-Bound Protein 7) is a Protein Coding gene.
-Diseases associated with GRB7 include silver-russell syndrome and esophageal cancer.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Interleukin receptor SHC signaling.
+GRB7 (Growth Factor Receptor Bound Protein 7) is a Protein Coding gene.
+Diseases associated with GRB7 include silver-russell syndrome and breast cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot Summary for GRB7 Gene